Kuršumlija, June 30 2019

 More about the project can be found on www.ukljucivanjemladih.rs

-Association of Persons with Disabilities Kuršumlija, Koste Vojinovića 6, 18430 Kuršumlija
+Organization of people with Disabilities of Kuršumlija, Koste Vojinovića 6, 18430 Kuršumlija

-Project funded by the European Union and co-funded by the Government of the Republic of Serbia, and implemented by the Organization of People with Disabilities of Kuršumlija and Municipality of Kuršumlija
+Project funded by the European Union and co-financed by the Government of the Republic of Serbia, and implemented by the Organization of People with Disabilities of Kuršumlija and Municipality of Kuršumlija